ampersand-five/mac-setup/README.md

 ## Install Bash with Homebrew
 - See this article: [Upgrading Bash on macOS][bash-on-macOS]
 - TL;DR of article:
     - Mac has an old version of bash installed from 2007 (As of Aug.
-2021)
+2021) due to licensing restrictions.
     - You want to:
         1. Install the latest version of Bash
         1. “Whitelist” new Bash as a login shell